 Anastasia Black, soprano, is dedicated to the performance and preservation of vocal music from the Medieval, Renaissance, and Baroque eras, especially music by female composers.
 In May, she gave a recital of music from the Middle Ages to the early Baroque, which included music by Hildegard von Bingen, Barbara Strozzi, and Elisabeth Jacquet de la Guerre, among others.
 Anastasia recently sang the role of Pasatea in Cavalli’s L’Ercole Amante with the Queen’s College Baroque Opera Workshop and the role of Abra in a staged production of Vivaldi’s oratorio, Juditha Triumphans (in collaboration with Eudamonia).
 Other recent performances include three collaborations with the Boston Camerata: The Play of Daniel in January 2017, The Night’s Tale in April 2016, and City of Fools: Songs of Rule and Misrule in the Middle Ages last month.
 Last year, Anastasia appeared in the chorus of Mozart’s Apollo et Hyacinthus with Emmanuel Music, and in the chorus of Mozart’s Idomeneo, a Boston Opera Collaborative production.

 Anastasia holds a Master’s Degree in Early Music from Longy School of Music, where she studied with Laurie Monahan, and a Bachelor’s degree in Music from Mercer University in Macon, Georgia, where she studied under Dr. Richard Kosowski.
 Currently she is a student of Pamela Dellal.
-She has been teaching with Note-worthy Experiences since June 2017.
+She has been teaching with Note-worthy Experiences since June 2017 and is a voice faculty member at Clark University.

 Read more about Anastasia in her teacher feature.